Should I Use the Common App Additional Information Section?

 - Your school has extremely unforgiving grade ranges—an 87% is a C+

-We would not suggest including less concrete items like, for example, complaining that you received a D in physics due to a teacher conflict.
-This section should only be used to convey factual, tangible information.
+We would not suggest including less concrete.
+For example, complaining that you received a D in physics due to a teacher conflict.
+Use this section exclusively to convey factual information.

 College Transitions’ final thoughts

-The Additional Information section is an excellent tool for students who truly need the extra space in order to impart every important facet of who they are and what they achieved.
-It is also an ideal place to explain circumstances that have impacted one’s educational progress that are not otherwise discussed anywhere in the application.
+The Additional Information section is an excellent tool for students who truly need the extra space.
+This is a useful opportunity to share every important facet of who they are and what they achieved.
+It is also an ideal place to explain circumstances that have impacted your educational progress.
 If you are experiencing lingering doubts about whether something warrants inclusion in this section, take that as a sign that it may not be a worthwhile addition.
 A judicious approach will undoubtedly be appreciated by harried admissions officers.